Indian Rupee Rises on Dollar Softness

 1 min. read

-The Indian rupee rose to around 90.5 per dollar, extending gains from the previous session, supported by a softer dollar and declines in US Treasury yields.
+The Indian rupee rose to around 90.5 per dollar, extending gains for the third consecutive session, supported by a softer dollar and steady domestic demand.

 The RBI refrained from short-term draining measures, kept overnight rates low, and maintained the surplus near INR 3 trillion, supported by federal spending and ongoing injections.